olemagnusnorum/java-games/README.md

 # java-games
-a space invaders/asteroids clone and a game of life simulation written in java
+A space invaders/asteroids clone and a game of life simulation written in java.

-Both games can be find in the folder crs, where they will be in the folders game of life and inavder respectively
+Both games can be find in the folder crs, where they will be in the folders game of life and inavder respectively.

 ## Invader
-the main method for invader is in the file Invader.java
+The main method for invader is in the file Invader.java.

 ## Game of life
-the main method for game of life is in the file GameOfLife.java
+The main method for game of life is in the file GameOfLife.java.